dbeurive/squirrel/README.md

     ovh-secure-storage-1
     ovh-secure-storage-2

-## Print the LOG file in an easy to read format
+## Print the LOG file in an easy to read presentation

-You can print the LOG file in an easy to read format:
+You can print the LOG file in an easy to read presentation:

     php squirrel-log.php \
         [-p|--problems] \